kanaka/mal/chuck/notes.md

   parameter and second list element)?
 - What does def! return?
 Emacs Lisp for instance returns the symbol whereas the tests suggest the value should be returned instead...

+# Step 4

+- "Implement the strings functions"
+- The "no closures" paragraph isn't quite clear.
+Asides from that, do native functions don't really need to be wrapped the same way as the `fn*` objects, just introduce another type (like, a Subr and a Func type) and do a check before applying the arguments to it
+- Why does the guide say that the first argument of `count` can be treated as list, yet there's a test performing `(count nil)` and expecting zero as result?
+- Does it make sense to compare, say, atoms in `=`?